andrese52/epp_workshop_web/content/morning/_index.en.md

 This is the starting point of your bioinformatics journey.
 In this session, you'll learn basic and advanced Unix commands that programmers and bioinformaticians use very often.

 Before we dive into the lecture, I would like to share with you a few resources that were very useful to me.
-[Click here]links if you are interested.
+[Click here]/links if you are interested.